int8/Manacher-Algorithm-in-Scala/README.md

 You will find two different scala implementations of [Manacher Algorithm](https://en.wikipedia.org/wiki/Longest_palindromic_substring#Manacher.27s_algorithm) here.
 The algorithm is utilized for the problem of finding number of all palindrome substrings in given string.

-Please be gentle, this is my first scala code ever and it may not be optimal, any comments are welcome!

 The aformentioned solutions list: